How to Paint a Ceiling, Toronto Painter''s DIY Guide

 What do you actually need to paint a ceiling?

-The gear list I'd hand a friend:
+Here's the gear list I'd hand a friend.

 Paint and primer